 Big change starts small.
 A year ago, our Climate Action network didn’t exist.
 But after years of political inaction on climate (despite the declaration of a climate emergency by the UK parliament) communities took matters into their own hands.
-Now, there are 187 Climate Action groups across England, Wales and Northern Ireland, representing their communities and pushing for positive change where they live.
+Now, there are more than 200 Climate Action groups across England, Wales and Northern Ireland, representing their communities and pushing for positive change where they live.

 While some groups are tackling issues specific to their area – like a lack of tree cover – others are lobbying their councils to adopt a Climate Action Plan, and making sure climate remains at the top of the political agenda.

 These are just a few examples of what Climate Action groups have been doing.
 Could your community do something similar?

 Climate Action Leicester and Leicestershire is a prime example of a group influencing decision-making through intelligent, persistent action.

 When Leicester City Council published the final draft of its 2020-2036 Local Plan (which outlines a vision for development in the area over 16 years), the group objected, because it didn't include nearly enough to tackle climate breakdown.

 In an effort to stop the Plan being approved without provisions for climate action, the group wrote to every councillor in the area and met with council officers and members of the City Executive.
 They also got the wider community involved, asking people on the street to sign its petition to review the Local Plan and make sure it didn’t "get locked into years of climate-destructive planning policies."